 I organised a small banquet at home on the occasion of the Saturnalia festival.
 I absolutely love ancient Roman food and for this banquet I tried a few more ancient recipes.
 Once again, everything was delicious!

+Happy Saturnalia to all!
 December 17, marks the beginning of the Saturnalia, a festival held in honour of Saturn that lasted for between 3 and 7 days.
 It was celebrated in Rome for the first time in 497 BC when the Temple of Saturn in the Roman Forum was dedicated.
 The poet Catullus called it… Continue reading Io, Saturnalia!

 In 2012, Ancient History Encyclopedia (AHE) profiled the work of the Late Iron Age and Roman Ireland Project.
 The central aim of this project was to characterize the environment, settlement patterns, social structures, and ritual practices of the people who lived and died in Ireland during the first five centuries CE.
 It also surveyed the… Continue reading The Late Iron Age and Roman Ireland Project

 Agrippina the Younger was the first empress of the Roman Empire, but almost no modern sources remember her as such.
 In fact, she is not often remembered at all.
 Unlike her predecessor, Augustus’s wife Livia, she has slipped out of history.
 Where she has left a mark it has been only as Claudius’s last wife… Continue reading Agrippina the Younger: Unofficial First Empress of the Roman Empire

 It appears that I will not be the only one celebrating next year: the Archaeological Museum of Seville in southern Spain is planning to host an exhibition in 2017 to commemorate the 1900th anniversary of the accession of Hadrian to the imperial throne.